Read about Solihull College & University Centre’s Governors here

 barbara hughes – chair

-john callaghan - principal
+rebecca gater - principal

 The Corporation is comparable to a board of non-executive directors.
 It is composed of members from the local community, stakeholders, student and staff members.
 Working closely with the Principal, the Corporation is responsible for approving the College’s mission statement, establishing college strategy and maintaining the overall framework of policies and procedures within which the college operates.
 Governors help the college to maintain a long term focus whilst working on its shorter term goals and plans.
-The day-to-day management of the college is very much the responsibility of Principal John Callaghan and the Executive Management Team.
+The day-to-day management of the college is very much the responsibility of the Principal and the Executive Management Team.

 Please download the PDFs below to view detailed information on the College’s governance arrangements and key policy statements and procedures.